 Cardiomegaly is a broad term used to describe any condition that causes an enlarged heart.
-A cat with an enlarged heart is at risk for developing a number of health problems, and as a pet parent it is useful to be aware of the different types of cardiomegaly, the dangers, and what you can do to prevent and treat the condition.
+A cat with an enlarged heart is at risk for developing several health problems, and as a pet parent, it is useful to be aware of the different types of cardiomegaly, the dangers, and what you can do to prevent and treat the condition.
 Read on to learn what you need to know.

 2 Types of Cardiomegaly

 Hypertrophic: The most common type of cardiomegaly, it is characterized by a thickening of the heart muscle tissue in response to a heavy workload.
 This type of cardiomegaly causes poor heart function and obstruction of blood flow.
 This can result in a buildup of fluid pressure in the lungs.
 And also the development of blood clots in the heart.
 Heart failure is common, as is paralysis if blood clots are present.